Teaching secondary-age children is your chance to share your passion for your subject and inspire the next generation.

 Teaching children isn’t a one-size-fits-all approach.
 Every subject is different, which is why we centre our support on subject-specific knowledge, up-to-date teaching practices and, most importantly, your specific needs as a trainee teacher.

-All our PGCE Secondary courses lead to Qualified Teacher Status (QTS) and the award of a level 7 Postgraduate Certificate in Education.
+On successful completion of this degree and having met the Teachers’ Standards, you will be recommended for Qualified Teacher Status (QTS).
+All our PGCE Secondary courses lead to the award of a level 7 Postgraduate Certificate in Education.

 Students are registered for a Postgraduate Certificate in Education qualification (FHEQ Level 7) and are recommended for the award of QTS to the DfE/NCTL.

 - If you wish to study with French, use the UCAS code R1X1

 - If you wish to study with German, use the UCAS code R2X1

 - If you wish to study with Spanish, use the UCAS code R4X1